Skip to content

 • a vehicle under the Invalid Vehicle Scheme or War Pensioner's Vehicle Scheme, or have a grant towards an invalid vehicle

-• are registered as blind or are treated as blind
+• are registered as blind - or still treated as registered blind for 28 weeks after regaining sight

-• Statutory Sick Pay or are incapable of work or treated as being incapable of work for the qualifying period or because they are protected by the 52 week linking rules (see below).
+• are incapable of work or treated as being incapable of work for at least 364 days (196 days if terminally ill) or because you are protected by the 52 week linking rules (this particular rule does not always apply as other additional amounts are available linked to incapacity for work)

 Enhanced Disability Premium